TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-11-09-insecure-deserialization-and-confusion-attacks-in-cpp.md

 What does this mean for the library user?
 That they can't trust Cista's deserialized output?
 That they need to perform their own checks?

-No. When handling untrusted input, a serialization library should draw clear boundaries and provide data the user can *reasonably* trust.
+No. A serialization library which claims to be safe against untrusted input should draw clear boundaries and provide data the user can *reasonably* trust.
 A serialization library definitely should **not** confuse an internal address (or other metadata) for user data.
 And it certainly should **not** weaken the security posture of the application by mixing application data and pointers.

 If a field was some bounded integer (e.g. limited to 0 to 5), then a bounds check should be performed by the *library user*.
 If not, they expose themselves to integer overflow or negative indexing bugs and the burden is on them.^[This could potentially be solved by the library providing a BoundedInteger type which will perform runtime checks upon deserialization.]